alfieqashwa/qozycue/tickets.md

 ❌ "react-to-print" version after learn their recent documentation ❌ Relate the Discount Table -> Product Table (So each product can have discount configuration) m2n ❌ Learn Convex Ents: https://labs.convex.dev/convex-ents

-✅ Pool Table with the same company must have a unique name ✅ Product with the same company must have a unique name ✅ Packet with the same company and the same rate must have a unique name ✅ Tax with the same company must have a unique name
-✅ Discount with the same company must have a unique name

 ---